 \section{Formalism}

 In this section, we describe our formalism that extends the BZ folding method to the SC phase.
-For simplicity, we focus on the bilayer system in this paper.
-We note that it is straightforward to generalize our method to the multilayer systems.
+For simplicity, we focus on the bilayer system here.
+We note that it is straightforward to generalize our method to multilayer systems.